 Every business has value, determining that value can be complex.
 Fear not, we are here to help determine which model is the best for you.
-There are three that can help determine the financial viability of your company, how much it is worth, and what the financial future looks like.
+There are three that can help determine the financial viability and the business valuation of your company, how much it is worth, and what the financial future looks like.

 Putting together a model will help investors, stakeholders, and shareholders see how well the company is doing or is expected to do.
 Your goals and needs will determine what model you should use.
 We have compiled some suggestions on financial models and business valuation.

 1. Three Statement Model